Data Destruction for Health Service

 Additionally, a long-term care facility only needs to keep the records for a minor for three years after the resident reaches legal age.

-Specifics for Employees
+Specifics For Employees

 Keep in mind that the Occupational Safety and Health Administration (OSHA), an agency affiliated with the United States Department of Labor, has certain regulations regarding injuries and employee health information that differs from standard patient information.